eneuhauser/mean/README.md

 ## Roadmap
 This has not been fully ported to Gulp.js.
 Here are features to be implemented:

-1. SASS support
-2. CSS linter
+1. CSS linter
-3. JS linter
+2. JS linter
-4. JS concatenation
-5. YO Generators
+3. YO Generators

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application: